What Is a Foot? Measurement Lesson Plan (Kindergarten)

 Teaching Procedure

-Each session fits a standard class period of 45–50 minutes.
+Each session fits a standard 45–50 minute class period.
 Keep the measurement center available for 5 school days for repeated practice.

-Session 1 – Estimating and Building One Foot
+Session 1 – Estimate and Build One Foot

-- The teacher introduces the phrase “one foot” and asks students to show with their hands what they think it might look like.
-Students share quick guesses.
+- Introduce the phrase “one foot” and ask students to show with their hands how long they think it is.
+Invite a few quick guesses.

-- Activity: The teacher tells students, “Build a tower you think is one foot tall.”
-Materials: linking cubes and a ruler per pair.
-Students work with a partner to build a cube tower, then measure it by lining the bottom of the tower at zero on the ruler.
-Students demonstrate understanding by adjusting the tower until it reaches 12 inches.
+- Activity: “Build a tower you think is one foot tall.”
+Materials: linking cubes and one ruler per pair.
+Students build a cube tower with a partner, then measure it by lining the bottom of the tower up with zero on the ruler.
+Adjust the tower until it reaches 12 inches.

-- Students draw their final tower and label it “12 inches” and “1 foot.”
-Students dictate or write one sentence describing what they learned.
+- Students draw their finished tower and label it “12 inches” and “1 foot.”
+Add one sentence about what was learned.

-- The teacher reviews the anchor chart and demonstrates two measurements: one done correctly and one done incorrectly (starting at the number 1).
-Students explain which is correct and why.
+- Review the anchor chart.
+Demonstrate one correct measurement and one incorrect measurement that starts at the number 1.
+Discuss which example is correct and why.

-- Activity: The teacher gives each pair three classroom objects.
-Materials: rulers and three objects per pair.
-Students estimate which object is closest to one foot, then measure all three and circle the closest.
-Students demonstrate understanding by recording the inch measurement for each object.
+- Activity: “Estimate which object is closest to one foot, then measure it.”
+Materials: rulers and three classroom objects per pair.
+Students estimate which object is closest to one foot, measure all three objects, and circle the closest one.
+Record the inch measurement for each object.

-- The teacher leads a quick share-out: pairs report one object that was close to a foot and one object that was not, using “longer than” or “shorter than.”
+- Pairs share one object that was close to one foot and one that was not.
+Encourage the use of phrases such as “longer than” and “shorter than.”

-- Students complete a simple exit slip by drawing an object about one foot long and an object that is not.
+- Students complete a quick exit slip by drawing one object that is about one foot long and one that is not.

-- The teacher introduces the idea that measurement helps us sort objects by a rule.
-The rule today is “about one foot long.”
+- Explain that measurement can help sort objects by a rule.
+The rule for today is “about one foot long.”
+Show a few classroom objects such as a tissue box, flashlight, toy car, and toothbrush.

-- Activity: The teacher tells students, “Choose an object, estimate if it is about one foot, then measure and sort it.”
-Materials: rulers, object bins, and labeled sorting containers.
-Students measure items and place them into “One foot long” or “Not one foot long.”
-Students demonstrate understanding by explaining one choice to a partner using measurement words.
+- Activity: “Choose an object, estimate if it is about one foot long, then measure and sort it.”
+Materials: rulers, classroom objects, and sorting bins.
+Students measure items such as pencil cases, tissue boxes, toy cars, flashlights, stuffed toys, and toothbrushes, then place them into either “One foot long” or “Not one foot long.”
+Partners explain one sorting choice using measurement words.

-- The class checks a few “tricky” objects together and discusses why some are close but not exact.
+- Check a few tricky objects together and discuss why some items are close to one foot without being exact.

-- Students make a class poster by drawing one item from each bin and labeling it with its approximate measurement.
+- Create a class poster by drawing one object from each sorting bin and labeling its approximate measurement.

 Session 4 – One Foot in Stories and Real Life

-- The teacher reads a short seasonal scenario aloud (example: “We got one foot of snow”) and asks students to picture that amount using their cube towers as a model.
+- Read a short seasonal example aloud, such as “We got one foot of snow,” and ask students to picture that height using their cube towers.

-- Activity: The teacher tells students, “Build a ‘snowdrift’ or ‘snow mountain’ that is one foot high.”
+- Activity: “Build a snowdrift or snow mountain that is one foot high.”
 Materials: cubes or blocks and a ruler.
-Students build a model, measure it to confirm 12 inches, then take a quick sketch to show the height.
-Students demonstrate understanding by pointing to the 12-inch mark on the ruler.
+Students build a model, measure it to confirm 12 inches, and sketch the final result.
+Point to the 12-inch mark on the ruler during measurement.

-- Students choose one example and draw it on paper with a simple label.
+- Students choose one example to draw and label.

 Assessment

-- Partner explanations using “longer,” “shorter,” and “about”
+- Partner explanations using words such as “longer,” “shorter,” and “about”

-- Sorting accuracy in the “One foot” vs “Not one foot” bins
+- Sorting accuracy in the “One foot” and “Not one foot” bins

 Differentiation